mig-migazi/IOTUnified/SMART_BREAKER_README.md

 ---

-**Note**: This implementation provides a comprehensive FDI-compliant smart breaker model that can be extended and customized for specific Eaton smart breaker models and applications.
+**Note**: This implementation provides a comprehensive FDI-compliant smart breaker model that can be extended and customized for specific Smart breaker models and applications.